-this is one of the most helpful features I didn't know about for a long time - you can rename multiple files at once in finder, which can be a glorious time-saver in organizing samples. three modes are offered:
+Batch rename is one of the most helpful features I didn't know about for a long time.
+Select multiple files & right click to rename them all at once in finder, which can be a glorious time-saver in organizing samples.
+Three modes are offered:

-- format - another great sample organizer, you can quickly change the names of all samples & label them numerically by prepending or appending a number.
+- format - Another great sample organizer, you can quickly change the names of all samples & label them numerically by prepending or appending a number.

-last week my hard drive became corrupted & my mac would not boot up.
+Last week my hard drive became corrupted & my mac would not boot up.
 I would have lost everything had it not been for my time machine backup.
-I can't stress enough how important it is to back up files as a music producer; it's the macro form of versioning. not only will apple's proprietary backup system save you in the event of a crash (as it did me), time machine will also allow to browse through your folders' histories & recover lost or deleted files on a case-by-case basis - you just need to open up time machine while a finder window is open.
+I can't stress enough how important it is to back up files as a music producer; it's the macro form of versioning.
+Not only will apple's proprietary backup system save you in the event of a crash (as it did me), time machine will also allow you to browse through your folders' histories & recover lost or deleted files on a case-by-case basis - you just need to open up Time Machine while a finder window is open.

-to set up time machine, I recommend creating a second partition on an external hard drive & dedicating it as your backup. this can easily be done using disk utility. henceforth, every time you plug your hard drive into your mac, osx will automatically back up your files for you - you won't have to remember to do it periodically if you continue to use the first partition as a normal portable drive as many producers do.
+To set up Time Machine, I recommend creating a second partition on an external hard drive & dedicating it as your backup & this can easily be done using disk utility.
+Henceforth, every time you plug your hard drive into your mac, OS X will automatically back up your files for you - you won't have to remember to do it periodically if you continue to use the first partition as a normal portable drive as many producers do.
 I have my backup hard drive plugged into my router so I'm constantly sync'ing without having to plug in a hard drive at all.

 using file tags